telerik/winforms-docs/spreadprocessing/features/formulas/custom-functions.md

 * **int columnIndex**: The column index of the cell where the CellReferenceRangeExpression is located(created).
 * **out CellReferenceRangeExpression expression**: The constructed CellReferenceRangeExpression is returned as an out parameter.

->tipThe usage of CellReferenceRangeExpression is demonstrated in the implementation of the INDIRECT function, available in our [SDK repository](https://github.com/telerik/xaml-sdk/tree/master/Spreadsheet/CustomFunctions).

 The API of CellReferenceRangeExpression allows you to access the different cell reference ranges.
 This could be done with the **CellReferenceRange** and **CellReferenceRanges** properties.

 You can convert a **CellReferenceRange** object to **CellRange** with an extension method from the [ExpressionExtensions](http://docs.telerik.com/devtools/wpf/api/html/T_Telerik_Windows_Documents_Spreadsheet_Expressions_ExpressionExtensions.htm) class: